prabuw/prabuw.github.io/_posts/2012-09-18-retrieving-work-items-using-the-team-foundation-server-api.markdown

 <li>
 <div align="justify">The first thing to note is in the tree query above is that we are querying against <em>WorkItemLinks</em> instead of <em>WorkItems</em>. </div>
 <li>
-<div align="justify">Another fact to remember is that when writing your query, you have a reference to the source item and the target item, with the keywords <em>Source</em> and <em>Target</em> respectively.&nbsp; This is handy for expressing conditions in the query’s where clause.</div>
+<div align="justify">Another fact to remember is that when writing your query, you have a reference to the source item and the target item, with the keywords <em>Source</em> and <em>Target</em> respectively.&nbsp; This is handy for expressing conditions in the query's where clause.</div>
 <li>
 <div align="justify">A tree structure by its nature means that a child element can be a parent of another.
 To allow the query to traverse the tree, set the <em>mode</em> to <em>recursive</em>. </div>
 </li>